loginom/loginom-help-en-omegat/data/processors/scrutiny/factor-analysis.md

 * Criterion of factors significance:
    * **By own value**: only factors with own values equal or exceeding 1 are selected.
 It is considered that the factors with the value less than 1 don't contribute significantly to the result explanation.
    * **By variance**: factors are selected by the rate of the explained variance.
 In this case, it is required to select the number of factors that in sum would enable to explain not less than 70-75% of variance.
-In some cases the variance threshold can reach 85-90%.
+In some cases, the variance threshold can reach 85-90%.
    * **Set the factor number**: the number of the significant factors is selected by an analyst independently.

 It is possible to set the value of each criterion in the special field to the right of the radio button corresponding to it.

-* Method of Receipt of the Final Decision
+* Method of receipt of the final decision
    * **No rotation**: the source factors received by the main components methods remain unchanged.
    * **Varimax**: criterion is simplification of description of each factor.
 In the result, the loading on each factor with respect to relatively small number of variables is maximized, and factor loadings of other variables is minimized.
 It is recommended to choose when it is required to provide the high interpretability level of the factor analysis results.
    * **Quartimax**: this criterion simplifies description of each variable, namely, it decreases the number of factors connected with this variable.